rwd-pine/pine/README.md

 * Compatible with Bootstrap 3, but may be implemented independently
 * Ready for both vertical and horizontal navigations
 * Customizable with effects and skins
-* Accessible Mobile First architecture
+* Accessible, Mobile First architecture
 * jQuery/Zepto versions
 * Using the power of LESS variables
 * Internet Explorer 8+ compatible